Lower Burrell man headed to court on assault charges

 Deluisio waived his right to a preliminary hearing Tuesday before District Judge Cheryl Peck-Yakopec in Allegheny Township.

-Police say Deluisio, in March of 2017, threatened to shoot and kill the child before pushing the barrel of a gun to the woman's head and threatening her life.
+Police say Deluisio, in March 2017, threatened to shoot and kill the child before pushing the barrel of a gun to the woman's head and threatening her life.
+According to police, Deluisio, while driving, again placed a gun to the victim's head that same month.

 Deluisio later was arrested for allegedly assaulting the woman on Aug.
 12, but the victim withdrew her complaint against Deluisio on Aug.
 23 and he was released from jail.